sagor549/Alex/public/docs/COFFEE_FARMERS_INFORMATION_API_GUIDE.md

 ## Overview

 The  Farmers Information API provides access to geographical data of  farmers' locations.
-By leveraging this API, users can retrieve the latitude, longitude, country, region, and city information for coffee farms, aiding in understanding distribution and location-specific details of coffee production areas.
+By leveraging this API, users can retrieve the latitude, longitude, country, region, and city information for  farms, aiding in understanding distribution and location-specific details of  production areas.

 ## Making a Request